Plastic and paper bag ban passes, other bills too

 Bill 373-35, legislation banning plastic and paper bags from distribution, passed the Legislature Thursday night and is now on its way to the governor's desk for a decision.

 Only Sens.
 James Moylan and Louise Muna voted against the bill.
-Vice Speaker Telena Nelson was excused as she's in active-duty in the Guam National Guard.
+Vice Speaker Telena Nelson was excused as she's on active-duty status in the Guam National Guard.

 Under Bill 373, nonbiodegradable plastic bags will be banned on Jan.
 1, 2021.
 Biodegradable plastic bags are to be banned by Dec.
 31, 2021, while paper bags will be banned by July 1, 2022, unless the establishment is an eating or drinking establishment.